U.S. Bank Brokerage Account Review

 U.S. Bank Investments Review Judgement

 U.S. Bancorp Investments has a decent, although not great, discount investment service for online traders.
-Its $50 annual fee for self-directed accounts is not competitive at all, although its 0.24% annual fee for robo accounts is.
+Its self-directed pricing is more competitive than it used to be, and its 0.24% annual fee for robo accounts is still attractive.
 The company’s FDIC-sweep program only uses one bank, which means additional FDIC protection is not available.
-Placing trades inside a self-directed account could get expensive.
-Robo accounts, however, will find a good value here.
+Robo accounts can offer a good value here, while self-directed investors will need to decide whether the platform and trading tools are enough.

 Chad Morris is a financial writer with more than 20 years experience